-fig. 25: In addition to the two extensions of the gaming board the square shaped marker for the hand card level as well as seven green, six yellow cubes and the eight dice for checking rescue cards are needed.
+fig. 25: In addition to the two extensions of the gaming board the square shaped marker for the hand card level as well as seven green and six yellow cubes are needed.

 gaming board of Man against Machine

 The Machines' actual hand card level is recognizable by the position of a red square shaped marker (A) on the "Hand Cards" extension board (B).